Sending and receiving clinical data.

 External Decision Support Functionality

 This family of APIs is used to provide external decision support to the clinician at the point of order entry.
 Possible uses include medical necessity checking or genomic analysis performed in an external system and used to inform better care in the EHR.
-We'll provide you with the specification for this integration as you work with a member of the Epic community.
+Technical documentation for these APIs are available through our App Orchard program.
 Current integrations include...

 - ACR Select